bbauska/TUMx-DWAPNx/README.md

   style="border: 2px solid #000000; width:40%;" />
 </p>

-Second, JavaScript has the fastest growing and by far the largest library repository called Node Package Management.
-We\'ll talk about that more in module number four.
+<p>Second, JavaScript has the fastest growing and by far the largest
+library repository called Node Package Management.
+We&apos;ll talk about that more in module number four.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 07 why learn javascript, #3?
 (06) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">